nixinator/katacoda-scenarios/nix-shell-usage/step2.md

 lets create a test.nix file with the following nix code

+before copying the code to the editor, please remove the // comments from the editor (slight bug)

 <pre class="file" data-filename="test.nix" data-target="prepend"># This imports the nix package collection,
 # so we can access the `pkgs` and `stdenv` variables
 with import &ltnixpkgs&gt {};